-- A. Request for Administrative Hearing or Request for Administrative Review.
-A written Request for Administrative Hearing or a Request for Administrative Review must be filed with the Clerk within the time frame set forth in Sections 3 and 4 of the Policy. -The Request must include a short and plain-statement no more than one (1) page in length of the grounds for the request and a signed Authorization for Use and Disclosure of Protected Health Information.
-If filing a disability benefit appeal.
-An Applicant's Request for Administrative Hearing that includes new conditions will be treated as an amended Application and will be returned to Staff for reconsideration. - B. Referral from the Board.- In the event the Board refers a matter to a Hearing Officer for a Hearing (pursuant to Sections 5.D. or 8.B. of the Policy), the referral from the Board will be considered the Request for Administrative Hearing, but for all procedural purposes under these Rules, the request will be deemed to have been filed by the Applicant. - C. Permitted Representatives, Attorneys.
-Any Party is entitled, at the Party'stheir expense, to be represented by an attorney at any stage of the proceedings. -Such attorney must be a current, an active member of the California State Bar in good standing.
-A Party must immediately file with the Clerk a written notice of the hiring, changing, or dismissal of an attorney. -Absent such written designation, OCERS will not recognize any attorney or other individual claiming to represent a Party, including but not limited to, an attorney in fact (under a power of attorney) or the Applicant's spouse. - D. Burden of Proof.- The Applicant will have the burden of proof by a preponderance of the evidence to establish the right to the benefit sought. -Where the Employer files the Request for Administrative Hearing, the Employer will have the burden of proof by a preponderance of the evidence to demonstrate that the Committee's recommendation should be overturned, and the Employer will be bound by all of the procedural rules applicable to the Applicant under these Rules.
+A. Request for Administrative Hearing.
+A written Request for Administrative Hearing must be filed with the Clerk within the time frame set forth in Sections 3 and 4 of the Policy.
+The Request must

+- B. Referral from the Board.
+In the event the Board refers a matter to a Hearing Officer for a Hearing (pursuant to Sections 5.D. or 8.B. of the Policy), the referral from the Board will be considered the Request for Administrative Hearing, but for all procedural purposes under these Rules, the request will be deemed to have been filed by the Applicant. - C. Permitted Representatives, Attorneys.
+Any Party is entitled, at the Party's expense, to be represented by an attorney at any stage of the proceedings.
+Such attorney must be a current, active member of the California State Bar in good standing.
+A Party must immediately file with the Clerk a written notice of the hiring, changing, or dismissal of an attorney.
+Absent such written designation, OCERS will not recognize any attorney or other individual claiming to represent a Party, including but not limited to, an attorney in fact (under a power of attorney) or the Applicant's spouse. - D. Burden of Proof.
+The Applicant will have the burden of proof by a preponderance of the evidence to establish the right to the benefit sought.
+Where the Employer files the Request for Administrative Hearing, the Employer will have the burden of proof by a preponderance of the evidence to demonstrate that the Committee's recommendation should be overturned, and the Employer will be bound by all of the procedural rules applicable to the Applicant under these Rules.